Written by: John White on May 28th, 2006

 “dream images belong in dreams”

-Robert Forestier has moved to Vichy to work away from his wife and his recent breakdown.
-Once there he sees a young woman in her house whose ostensible happiness gives him great succour.
+Synopsis: Robert Forestier has moved to Vichy to work away from his wife and his recent breakdown.
+Once there he sees a young woman in her house whose ostensible happiness gives him great succor.
 He watches her off and on for 3 months until one day she sees him.
 Juliette and he begin an unlikely acquaintance which leads to her fiancé, Patrick, becoming jealous and Juliette falling for the indifferent Robert.
 After a fight Patrick goes missing and Robert becomes the chief suspect in murder inquiry.
 Convinced his ex-wife is behind Patrick’s disappearance Robert tries to find Patrick but finds the police are more interested in his being a prowler.
 When another body turns up as a suicide the whole community wants to blame Robert and a sniper takes potshots at him.
 Will Robert find Patrick and will it really matter in the court of public opinion?

 Closely adapted from the fine novel by Patricia Highsmith, Cry of the Owl is one of Chabrol’s best films.
-Taking the source novel and transferring it to France and simplifying the timeline of events Chabrol and Odile Barski make Cry of the Owl a story of a trial by rumour and gossip.
+Taking the source novel and transferring it to France and simplifying the timeline of events Chabrol and Odile Barski make Cry of the Owl a story of a trial by rumor and gossip.
 Whereas in the original novel Robert was persecuted unfairly by his ex-wife and the subject of fixation by Juliette, here he is a little more ambiguous.
-Robert’s voyeurism is as much about idealizing and keeping things at a distance as it is about seeking succour.
+Robert’s voyeurism is as much about idealizing and keeping things at a distance as it is about seeking succor.
 Robert is a very cold fish whom people can’t get close to.
 When Juliette says he “represents death for me” it isn’t hard to see what she might mean.

 Like a lot of Highsmith’s stories Robert gets himself in far too deep and ends up incriminated.
 Chabrol enjoys the central theme of an idyll being destroyed for the voyeur when he learns the truth behind it.
 Juliette is not the deliriously happy woman waiting a great life of marriage that Robert first believes .
 As he comes up close to the reality Robert finds that Juliette doesn’t love Patrick and that she is in love with death.
 Juliette clings to him once they meet as if to life itself and when Robert tells her he doesn’t love her then the die is cast.